yhern006/ProfessionalNetworkApplication/README.md

 an embedded SQL utility class that is designed to work with PostgreSQL JDBC drivers.

-Final Project Documentation includes implementation and design details and technical difficulties we ran into.
+Final Project Documentation includes implementation/design details and technical difficulties we ran into.